WHAT ARE THE MOST FAMOUS ISRAELI AND JEWISH FOODS?

 Falafel is extremely popular in the Middle East, especially in Israel.
 The birthplace of falafel is considered to be Egypt, from where this dish spread to all cuisines of the Middle East, as well as to some African countries.

 The falafel recipe was brought to Israel by Jews who arrived here from Africa in the first half of the 20th century.
 Falafel was so fond of the Israelis that it very quickly acquired the status of a truly national product.
-It must be said that every people living in the Middle East has their own special recipe for making falafel.
+It must be said that every people living in the Middle East has a special recipe for making falafel.
 So, if in Israel it is prepared only from chickpeas, then in Egypt from Egyptian beans, and in Lebanon from a mixture of beans, chickpeas, and cannellini beans.

 Israeli falafel is deep-fried balls made from minced chickpeas with herbs and spices.